aws-asean-builders/devsecops/Lab-0/README.md

 <details>
 <summary>
-<b>Click here</b> if you are already attended CON214 or are familiar with Docker, Fargate, and AWS in general, we'll give you instructions on how to run the bootstrap script that will get you to the start of Lab 1.
+<b>Click here</b> if you are already familiar with Docker, Fargate, and AWS in general, we'll give you instructions on how to run the bootstrap script that will get you to the start of Lab 1.
 </summary>
 <pre>
 $ cd ~/environment/amazon-ecs-mythicalmysfits-workshop/workshop-2/